 A Special New Year’s Wish For You

-And so, here we are again, on the cusp of a new year, and I have been wondering what to write today.
+And so, here we are again, on the cusp of a new year, and I have been reflecting on what to write today.

-I could wish all of you who have had troubles this year, an easier year in 2019 – and of course I do wish that for you all; but as you so well know, life doesn’t always work out that way for us, despite all our wishing.
+I could wish all of you who have had troubles this year, an easier year in the year ahead– and of course, I do wish that for you all; but as you so well know, life doesn’t always work out that way for us, despite all our wishing.

 The opening line of M. Scott Peck’s timeless book, The Road Less Travelled, is “Life is difficult.”

 Once you can accept that, life becomes a lot easier.